w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/04-cloudcomputing.md

 - *Change processes*
 - *Improve the quality of all the data*

-# Why going cloud?
+# Why moving to the cloud?

-# Why going cloud?
+# Why moving to the cloud?

 :::: {.columns}
 ::: {.column width=50%}